Harding Bisons: Baseball

 Harding's baseball team qualified its first NCAA Tournament in 2011.
 The Bisons won a school-record 42 games, won the Gulf South Conference West Division, and finished the season ranked 24th in Division II.

 Basketball

+The current head coach of the Harding men's basketball team is Weston Jameson.
+Jameson is a Harding University and Harding Basketball alum, playing for the school between 2010 and 2014.
+He was the MVP of the 2014 Great American Conference Tournament, of which Harding won, earning a bid to the 2014 NCAA Men's Division II Basketball Tournament.
+Jameson took over as head coach in 2023 and has led Harding to back-to-back GAC conference titles in 2025 and 2026, with berths in the NCAA Men's Division II Basketball Tournament.
+He has a career coaching record at Harding (through the 2026 GAC tournament) of 58-34.

-In his 20th season as head coach of the Harding men's basketball team, Jeff Morgan has led the Bisons to 15 postseason appearances, including three trips to the national tournament.
+Prior to Jameson, Harding's head coach was Jeff Morgan.
+Morgan, who also served and still serves as the University's Athletic Director, was the basketball head coach for 30 seasons.
+In his 30 seasons as head coach of the Harding men's basketball team, Jeff Morgan posted a career record of 441-372.
+He led the Bisons to 21 postseason appearances, including six NCAA Division II national tournaments (1996, 2003, 2008, 2011, 2013, 2014, 2016) and one NAIA national tournament.
 In 2010–11, Morgan led the Bisons to a 25–5 record, a Gulf South Conference Tournament championship, its third berth in the NCAA Tournament, and a No. 11 national ranking.

 In February 2013, the Rhodes Field House was named the Best Road Trip Destination in College Basketball by Enterprise Rent-A-Car and GEICO in an online fan poll, receiving more votes than nine Division I institutions, such as Indiana University, the University of Arizona, West Virginia University, and others.

 Harding women's basketball has had six straight winning seasons under eighth-year head coach Tim Kirby.
 In 2011–12, the Lady Bisons advanced to the finals of the GAC Tournament in Bartlesville, Okla.